Application to present at the 2026 AJEC Research Symposium is OPEN.

 Abstracts and biographies

 Abstracts and presenter biographies are to be submitted during the application process.
-Abstracts for Roundtable discussions and Symposium presentations should be no more than 500 words per paper (including references), and for Provocations, no more than 250 words (including references).
+Abstracts for Roundtable discussions should be no more than 500 words per paper (including references), and for Provocations, no more than 250 words (including references).
 At the end of the abstract, presenters must offer two or three questions that can be used as provocations for researchers and interested stakeholders to discuss (questions are also included in the word limit).

 Please highlight which stream/s you wish to address and format preference (see below).
 Abstracts will be put through a blind peer review process conducted by AJEC reviewers.